wojdyr/fityk/doc/index.rst

 `fityk-users <http://groups.google.com/group/fityk-users/>`_.
 You may select option "no mail" when joining and use the web interface to read and send messages.
-Feel free to send there questions, comments, bug reports, feature ideas or success stories.
+Feel free to send questions, comments, bug reports, new feature requests or success stories.

-Asking for a new feature usually results in adding the request to the `TODO list <http://fityk.svn.sourceforge.net/svnroot/fityk/trunk/TODO>`_ or, if it is already on the list, in assigning higher priority to it.
+Asking for a new feature usually results in adding the request to the `TODO list <http://fityk.svn.sourceforge.net/svnroot/fityk/trunk/TODO>`_ or, if it already is on the list, in assigning higher priority to it.

 If for some reasons you do not want to use the group, you may contact directly the maintainer of the program: